waveform80/picamera/docs/recipes2.rst

         time.sleep(2)
         # Capture the image, including the Bayer data
         camera.capture(stream, format='jpeg', bayer=True)
+        ver = {
+            'RP_ov5647': 1,
+            'RP_imx219': 2,
+            }[camera.exif_tags['IFD0.Model']]

     # Extract the raw Bayer data from the end of the stream, check the
     # header and strip if off before converting the data into a numpy array

+    offset = {
+        1: 6404096,
+        2: 10270208,
+        }[ver]
-    data = stream.getvalue()[-6404096:]
+    data = stream.getvalue()[-offset:]
     assert data[:4] == 'BRCM'
     data = data[32768:]
     data = np.fromstring(data, dtype=np.uint8)

-    # The data consists of 1952 rows of 3264 bytes of data.
-The last 8 rows
+    # For the V1 module, the data consists of 1952 rows of 3264 bytes of data.
-    # of data are unused (they only exist because the actual resolution of
+    # The last 8 rows of data are unused (they only exist because the maximum
-    # 1944 rows is rounded up to the nearest 16).
-Likewise, the last 24
+    # resolution of 1944 rows is rounded up to the nearest 16).
-    # bytes of each row are unused (why?).
-Here we reshape the data and
-    # strip off the unused bytes

-    data = data.reshape((1952, 3264))[:1944, :3240]

-    # Horizontally, each row consists of 2592 10-bit values.
-Every four
-    # bytes are the high 8-bits of four values, and the 5th byte contains
-    # the packed low 2-bits of the preceding four values.
-In other words,
-    # the bits of the values A, B, C, D and arranged like so:
     #
+    # For the V2 module, the data consists of 2480 rows of 4128 bytes of data.
+    # There's actually 2464 rows of data, but the sensor's raw size is 2466
+    # rows, rounded up to the nearest multiple of 16: 2480.
+    #
+    # Likewise, the last few bytes of each row are unused (why?).
+Here we
+    # reshape the data and strip off the unused bytes.

+    reshape, crop = {
+        1: ((1952, 3264), (1944, 3240)),
+        2: ((2480, 4128), (2464, 4100)),
+        }[ver]
+    data = data.reshape(reshape)[:crop[0], :crop[1]]

+    # Horizontally, each row consists of 10-bit values.
+Every four bytes are
+    # the high 8-bits of four values, and the 5th byte contains the packed low
+    # 2-bits of the preceding four values.
+In other words, the bits of the
+    # values A, B, C, D and arranged like so:
+    #
     #  byte 1   byte 2   byte 3   byte 4   byte 5
     # AAAAAAAA BBBBBBBB CCCCCCCC DDDDDDDD AABBCCDD
     #
-    # Here, we convert our data into a 16-bit array, shift all values left
+    # Here, we convert our data into a 16-bit array, shift all values left by
-    # by 2-bits and unpack the low-order bits from every 5th byte in each
+    # 2-bits and unpack the low-order bits from every 5th byte in each row,
-    # row, then remove the columns containing the packed bits
+    # then remove the columns containing the packed bits

     data = data.astype(np.uint16) << 2
     for byte in range(4):